Sumit-ai/Resume/README.md

-Here is the short discription of my repositories:

-You can use the [editor on GitHub](https://github.com/Sumit-ai/Resume/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.